-PARS training courses are taught by our licensed PARS trainers.
+PARS training courses are delivered by our licensed PARS trainers.
 If you are an experienced trainer who would like to deliver PARS training in your area, please contact us for an application form to become a PARS Licensed Trainer.
-Click here to apply for a PARS trainer job based in an after school club in Cambridge, UK!

 Flora Chan graduated with a Bachelor degree in Education and a Masters degree in Applied Psychology in Hong Kong.
 She has over 6 years experience in special need student counselling and is one of the trainers on the “Playful Parents Project ” at Playright.
 Flora develops and delivers PARS training for parents in kindergartens, NGOs and Special Care Centers for children with special needs.

 Rebekah Jackson is a childcare, early years and playwork consultant and trainer with over 15 years of experience supporting the development of children’s childcare and out of school settings in both England and Wales.
 Rebekah stumbled across playwork early in her career working with children and young people and completed her MA in Play and Playwork at University of Gloucestershire.
 Rebekah founded her company The Bold Type Ltd after working as childcare strategic lead for a council in Wales.
 She is a trustee for Wrexham Youth and Play Partnership and a member of the Editorial Board for the International Journal of Playwork Practice.

 QIAN Zheng (Caron) 钱铮